 NCARB is dedicated to ensuring that educators teaching Professional Practice have access to the resources they need to help students succeed.
 Our NCARB Scholars in Professional Practice program gives professional practice professors the opportunity to enhance the delivery of their courses through expert training, collaboration, and discussion.
 By building a community of pro-practice peers, educators can access the support they need to engage the next generation of architects.

 The NCARB Scholars in Professional Practice program is a multi-day intensive professional development opportunity.
+Through presentations and interactive sessions, attendees explore teaching techniques outside their typical approach and critically examine the content and teaching of professional practice topics.
 Held annually by NCARB, the event has been hosted at colleges and universities around the country.

-Read a recap of the 2022 NCARB Scholars in Professional Practice event.
+NCARB hosted this year’s program at Ball State University’s satellite CAP: INDY center in downtown Indianapolis, Indiana.
+Read a recap of the 2023 NCARB Scholars in Professional Practice event.